ruby-grape/grape/README.md

 ### Using `dry-validation` or `dry-schema`

 As an alternative to the `params` DSL described above, you can use a schema or `dry-validation` contract to describe an endpoint's parameters.
 This can be especially useful if you use the above already in some other parts of your application.
+If not, you'll need to add `dry-validation` or `dry-schema` to your `Gemfile`.

-Call `contract` with a contract or schema defined previously
+Then call `contract` with a contract or schema defined previously

 ```rb
 contract CreateFoosSchema